tamarin-prover/tamarin-prover/manual/src/004_cryptographic-messages.md

 *convergent* equational theories that have the *finite variant property* [@Comon-LundhD05].
-Note that Tamarin does *not* check whether the given equations belong to this class, so writing equations outside this class can cause non-termination or incorrect results *without any warning*.
+Note that Tamarin does *not* check whether the given equations belong to this class, so writing equations outside this class can cause *non-termination or incorrect results*.

-Also note that Tamarin's reasoning is particularly efficient when considering only subterm-convergent equations, i.e., if the right-hand-side is either a ground term (i.e., it does not contain any variables) or a proper subterm of the left-hand-side.
-These equations are thus preferred if they are sufficient to model the required properties.
-However, for example the equations modeled by the built-in message theories `diffie-hellman`, `bilinear-pairing`, `xor`, and `multiset` do not belong to this restricted class since they include for example associativity and commutativity.
+Also note that Tamarin's reasoning is particularly efficient when considering only *subterm-convergent* equations, i.e., if the right-hand-side is either a ground term (i.e., it does not contain any variables) or a proper subterm of the left-hand-side.
+These equations are thus preferred if they are sufficient to model the required properties, as moreover they have the finite variant property and are convergent.
+Tamarin issues a warning if the equational theory is *not* subterm-convergent to remind users that one needs to guarantee convergence and the finite variant property in this case.

+Note that associativity and commutativity need to be specified by annotating the concerned functions (see above) rather than by writing the corresponding equations.

+Some built-in message theories such as `diffie-hellman`, `bilinear-pairing`, and `natural-numbers` include special features or optimizations, and cannot be equivalently defined using functions and equations.
+For other theories such as `xor` and  `multiset` it is often simpler to use the built-in to avoid specification errors.
 All other built-in message theories can be equivalently defined by using `functions: ...` and `equations: ...` and we will see some examples of allowed equations in the next section.